 There is a flurry of condo building in downtown San Pedro, and the locals are divided about it.
 The business and land owners are all for anything new, no matter how wrongheaded, vile or destructive it is, and then there are the non-land and business owners (myself among them) who grimly count down the days until we are nudged out of this beautiful joint by millionaire carpetbaggers and idiots.

 Some genius said, “Time exists so everything doesn’t happen at once.”
 But that doesn’t make sense when everything does happen at once.
 So much for genius.
-I should get a genius grant for trying to prove genius doesn’t exist.

-But if anyone can tell me what the hell it means, you win a prize.
+what the hell is this?
+I mean, I know what it is, it’s an old printing block, but if anyone can tell me what the hell it means, you win a prize.

-This DRUDGE REPORT site is really funny.
-I went there expecting some super-blog, or at least some original content.
-But all I found was a page of links.
-How did this angry closet case weasel a syndicated radio show (and a creepy form of right-wing-wacko web cred) out of a page of links to news sites?
+this DRUDGE REPORT site is really funny.
+I went there expecting some super-blog, or at least some original content. but all I found was a page of links. how did this angry closet case weasel a syndicated radio show (and a creepy form of right-wing-wacko web cred) out of a page of links to news sites?